THE MISSING CONTEXT:

 as of August 24, 2018

-The Philippine Government database contains a total of 3686 recruitment agencies.
-The breakdown is as follows:
+The Philippine Government database contains a total of 3,686 recruitment agencies.
+Only 34% of these are licensed to operate.

 BY THE NUMBERS